smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 ## Integration
 For remote control to work, the head unit must support SDL Core v.4.4 or newer.
 Also your app's @![iOS]`appType`!@ @![android, javaSE, javaEE]`appHMIType`!@ must be set to `REMOTE_CONTROL`.

+### Pre Core v6.0
+Pre Core 6.0 only the main module of a module type can be controled.
+The modules you may control will depend on the OEM.

+### Core v6.0
+Starting in SDL Core v6.0 multiple modules can exist for each module type.
+Since many modules can exist for each module type you should provide the `moduleID` to tell the HMI the specific module you wish to control.
+A new struct `moduleInfo` was created to give developers the information they need to control a specific module.
+The `moduleInfo` is a struct on the `XYZControlCapabilities` objects.
+When sending remote control RPCs to a v6.0+ SDL Core, the `moduleID` should be provided to control the desired module.
+If no `moduleID` is set, the HMI will use the default module of that module type.

+Controlling a module is seat-based.
+Depending on which seat you are sitting in you may or may not be able to control certain modules.
+For example, only the person sitting in a specific seat can control that seat module.
+Modules may also allow multiple users to access them, and some may only allow one user at a time.
+Access to a module will depend on the OEM.

 ### Checking Permissions
 Prior to using any remote control RPCs, you must check that the head unit has the remote control capability.
 As you will encounter head units that do *not* support it, this check is important.
 To check for this capability, use the following call: